-- (1) In determining what is reasonable on a reference or application under Article 325 or 326 relating to a licensing scheme or licence, the licensing authority shall have regard to - - (a) the availability of other schemes, or the granting of other licences, to other persons in similar circumstances; and - (b) the terms of those schemes or licences,

-(2) This does not affect the licensing authority's general obligation in any case to have regard to all relevant circumstances.
+- (1) In determining what is reasonable on a reference or application under Article 325 or 326 relating to a licensing scheme or licence, the licensing authority shall have regard to - - (a) the availability of other schemes, or the granting of other licences, to other persons in similar circumstances; and - (b) the terms of those schemes or licences, - and shall exercise the licensing authority's powers so as to secure that there is no unreasonable discrimination between licensees, or prospective licensees, under the scheme or licence to which the reference or application relates and licensees under other schemes operated by, or other licences granted by, the same person. - (2) This does not affect the licensing authority's general obligation in any case to have regard to all relevant circumstances.